We Are the Romans: Reception and legacy

 The album achieved critical acclaim upon release and would become an influential work of music on the mathcore and metalcore movements.
 Loudwire named the album fifth in its rankings of the 25 best Metalcore albums of all-time and Metal Hammer magazine named it one of the 20 best 1999 metal albums in a 2021 list.

 In November 2005, We Are the Romans was inducted into the Decibel magazine Hall of Fame, with Decibel naming it one of the most influential hardcore albums of the 1990s.

-"C. Thomas Howell as the 'Soul Man'" has been described by the band as satirizing Racetraitor and "other bands with these very lofty political ideals that seemed like more a marketing tool for the genre of political hardcore rather than a sincere agenda" (Brian Cook).

 Track listing

 All songs written and arranged by Botch.

 Remaster bonus disc (2007)

 Credits

 Writing, performance and production credits are adapted from the album liner notes.